The Juiciest Smoked Pulled Pork

 DONE!
 You now have super juicy, highly flavorful smoked pulled pork – aka smoked pork butt.

 Serve it however you’d like!
-Bust out your favorite bbq sauce.
+Bust out your favorite bbq sauce, like this Carolina Vinegar BBQ Sauce.
+Essential!

 My 6 pound pork shoulder gave me just under 3 pounds of finished pulled pork, so plan accordingly.
 If you’re throwing a large party, you may need a couple pork shoulders.